nbauer3/yelp_spider/README.md

 -First clone git repo using command `git clone https://github.com/nbauer3/yelp_spider.git`

--Ensure Scrapy is installed on your machine
+-Ensure Python Scrapy is installed on your machine

 -Navigate to the yelp_spider directory and run the spider using `scrapy crawl posts`